 Mobility scooters come in a bewildering range of shapes, sizes, prices and - very importantly - capabilities.
-The idea that 'one size fits all' definitely does not work.
-We try very hard at City Mobility to match person and product, which is why we maintain a relationship with all the leading suppliers of scooters in the U.K. We also retain a representative selection of new and second hand machines in our showrooms.
+The idea that 'one size fits all' definitely does not work!
+We try very hard at City Mobility to match person and product, which is why we maintain a relationship with ALL the leading UK scooter suppliers.
+We also retain a representative selection of new and pre-owned machines in our Showroom.
 Please come in and have a look, and we are equally happy to narrow down the choice on the phone and bring something out to you to have a trial on site.

-Scooters can be broadly categorised into three different types:
+Scooters can be broadly categorised into three types:

-Small scooters, which are often termed boot scooters.
+Small Scooters are often termed boot scooters.
 4mph top speed and usually with very basic specification.
-Not necessarily the cheapest models in town, these are all designed and engineered to minimise size and weight so that - typically - they can be folded up and lifted in and out of a car boot.
-Designed for use on pavements and in shopping centres and similar, comfort, carrying capacity, hill climbing capability, ground clearance and range have all been compromised.
+Not necessarily the cheapest models in town, these are all designed and engineered to minimise size and weight so that, typically, they can be folded up and lifted in/out of a car boot.
+Designed for use on pavements and in shopping centres (and similar) comfort, carrying capacity, hill capability, ground clearance and range have all been compromised.

-Medium sized mid range scooters.
-Usually 4mph but some capable of 6 and 8mph.
+Usually 4mph but some capable of 6-8mph.
 Specification may be fairly basic but the faster ones will have 'road-legal' lighting.
 This type of scooter often represents very good value for money, and they remain very popular for regular use for example on shorter distances around town.

-Large road-legal scooters.
-Capable of 8mph and often with a comprehensive level of sophistication these are suitable for town and country use.
-Most have a fair range, and some will deal with surprisingly rough and steep ground with ease.
+Capable of up to 8mph and more often with a comprehensive level of sophistication, these are suitable for town and country use.